The Tribal Council of the Siwanoy Nation

 Wampage I was known to have fathered two children: Ninham-Wampage, by tradition said to be his son by Susanna Hutchinson.
 On the death of Wampage I, Ninham-Wampage inherited his father's title and became Wampage II.
 He also used the name "Ann Hook" in many transactions with English colonists.
 His only known child was Anna, who married Thomas Pell, Third Lord of Pelham Manor.
 John Wampage White, son of Wampage I by Prasque (Anne), daughter of Romaneck, married Elizabeth French, and their children were Elizabeth, Mary, and Nathaniel White.

-Following the 1654 treaty, many Siwanoys remained in the area around Westchester County for another hundred years, until they eventually "melted away" by intermarriage and by assimilation into larger groups of "urban Indians".
+Following the 1654 treaty, many Siwanoys remained in the area around Westchester County for another hundred years, until they supposedly "melted away" by intermarriage and by assimilation into larger groups of "urban Indians."
 Some continued to reside along the shore in Westchester County until 1756, when most of the Wappinger and Mahicans remaining in the area joined the Nanticoke, then living under the protection of the Iroquois, and with them were eventually merged into the Lenape.
 Some of them joined the Stockbridge Indians, who were removed to Wisconsin in the 1830s.
-However, many Siwanoys continue to reside on ancestral lands.
+And yet, we are still here.
+Many Siwanoy descendants continue to reside on ancestral lands, and today the Siwanoy Nation has enrolled members all over the world.

 --- Robert "Ninham-Wampage" Koehler, Tribal Secretary